Resources for artists

 National Lottery Project Grants → reopened

-National Lottery Project Grants is Arts Council England open access programme for arts, libraries and museums projects.
-The fund supports thousands of individual artists, community and cultural organisations.
+National Lottery Project Grants is an Arts Council England open-access programme for arts, libraries and museum projects.
+The fund supports thousands of individual artists and community and cultural organisations.
 You can apply for up to £30,000 and get your decision within 8 weeks.

 https://www.artscouncil.org.uk/ProjectGrants